-Scattered stone circles have been identified from past DNRC field evaluation forms.
+Past DNRC field evaluation forms indicated the presence of scattered stone circles.
 A class III level inventory and subsequent evaluation of cultural and paleontologic resources will be carried out if preliminary approval of the parcel nomination by the Board of Commissioners is received.
 Based on the results of the Class III inventory/evaluation the DNRC will, in consultation with the Montana State Historic Preservation Officer, assess direct and cumulative impacts.